What We’re Watching

 Per- and polyfluoroalkyl (PFAS), or so called “forever chemicals,” are increasingly the focus of federal and state reduction efforts and outright bans.
 The chemicals are used widely in nonstick, water- and grease-resistant products, and some firefighting foams.

-• EPA released long-awaited and controversial drinking water standards for specific PFAS substances.
-The standards establish maximum contaminant levels (MCL) of 4 parts-per-trillion (ppt) for PFOA and PFOS, and 10 ppt for PFNA, PFHxS and HFPO-DA, also known as “GenX Chemicals.”
+- EPA released long-awaited and controversial drinking water standards for specific PFAS substances in April.
+The standards establish maximum contaminant levels (MCL) of 4 parts-per-trillion (ppt) for PFOA and PFOS, and 10 ppt for PFNA, PFHxS and HFPO-DA.
 EPA also announced a 5-year implementation period.
 The standards apply to drinking water utilities and organizations that provide their own drinking water via a well or other resource.

-• Canada’s Draft State of PFAS Report was produced to inform decision-making on PFAS in the country.
-Health Canada proposes that PFAS be treated as a class that may constitute a danger in Canada to human life or health.
+- Canada’s Draft State of PFAS Report was produced to inform decision-making on PFAS in the country.

 EPA’s 2022 – 2026 strategic plan provides a glimpse of what’s to come

-• In keeping with the HFC Allocation Program of the American Innovation and Manufacturing (AIM) Act, EPA updated hydrofluorocarbon (HFC) data including imports, exports, inventory, and destruction as well as allowance transfers and expenditures.
-Information is available on the EPA HFC Data Hub.
+- EPA updated hydrofluorocarbon (HFC) data – including imports, exports, inventory and destruction, as well as allowance transfers and expenditures – is available on the EPA HFC Data Hub.

 NY State considers tightening HFC standards